-Although there is an increasing amount of information about the risks and challenges facing LGB youth (with very little information about transgender youth), we know little about their strengths and resiliency, including the strengths of families in supporting their children's health and well-being.
-Even though the family is the primary support for children and youth, and family involvement helps reduce adolescent risk, there have been no previous studies of how families affect their LGBT children’s risk and resiliency.
-Prior to this study, little information was available to show how families respond to an adolescent's coming out and how family and caregiver reactions affect adolescent health, mental health and development for LGBT young people.
+Although there is an increasing amount of information about the risks and challenges facing lesbian, gay, bisexual (LGB) youth (and much less information about transgender youth), we know far less about their strengths and resiliency, including the strengths of families in supporting their children's health and well-being.
+Even though the family is the primary support for children and youth, and family involvement helps reduce adolescent risk, there have been no previous comprehensive studies of how parental, caregiver and family reactions controbute to their lesbian, gay, bisexual, and transgender (LGBT) children’s risk and well-being.
+Prior to this study, little information was available to show how families respond to an adolescent's coming out and how family and caregiver reactions contribute to health, mental health and development for LGBT young people.

 The Family Acceptance Project™ (FAP) is directed by Caitlin Ryan at the Marian Wright Edelman Institute at San Francisco State University, and was developed by Caitlin Ryan and Rafael Dìaz in 2002.
-It includes the first major study of the families of lesbian, gay, bisexual and transgender youth.
+It includes the first major study of LGBT youth and their families.

-FAP is collaborating with Child and Adolescent Services at San Francisco General Hospital/UCSF, and with community providers to develop a new family-related model of prevention and care, based on our research.
-This new family-related approach will help ethnically diverse families decrease rejection and increase support to decrease their LGBT children's risk and promote their well-being.
-Once developed, these new research-based family interventions will be disseminated to providers and groups across the U.S. and to groups we are working with in other countries.
+FAP has collaborated with Child and Adolescent Services at San Francisco General Hospital/University of California, San Francisco (UCSF), and with community providers to develop a new family-oriented model of wellness, prevention and care for LGBT children and adolescents, based on our research.
+This new family-related approach helps ethnically and religiously diverse families to decrease rejection and increase support to prevent risk and promote their LGBT children's well-being.
+We provide training on our family intervention approach and using our research-based resources to providers, families and relgious leaders across the United States and in other countries.